hms-networks/flexy-osisoft-connector/README.md

 ```console
 openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 1825 -out certificate.crt
 ```
-Answer the prompts, making sure that your set the "Common Name" to the IP Address of your server.
+Answer the prompts, making sure that the "Common Name" is set to the IP Address of the OSIsoft server.

 Combine the certificate and private key into a .p12 file
 ```console